projectcalico/calico/about/about-network-policy.md

 ### Why is network policy important?

-In age where attackers are becoming more and more sophisticated, network security as a line of defense is more important than ever.
+In an age where attackers are becoming more and more sophisticated, network security as a line of defense is more important than ever.

 While you can (and should) use firewalls to restrict traffic at the perimeters of your network (commonly referred to as